I did not take any stimulant but was on painkillers: Suspended wrestler Sumit Malik | Sports-Games

 - India

-Suspended Indian wrestler Sumit Malik on Tuesday said he has no idea how a banned stimulant entered his body but admitted that he was on painkillers during the recent Olympic Qualifiers and had informed the world body about that before taking the mat.
+Suspended Indian wrestler Sumit Malik on Tuesday said he has no idea how a banned stimulant entered his body but admitted that he was on painkillers during the recent Olympic Qualifiers and had made a declaration about the medicines taken in the WADA form after the competition.

 The 2018 Commonwealth Games gold-medallist was handed a provisional suspension by the United World Wrestling (UWW) after a specified banned substance -- 5-methylhexan-2amine (1,4 dimethylpentylamine) -- was found in his sample.